-O UR Father, which art in heaven, Hallowed be thy Name.
-Thy kingdom come.
-Thy will be done in earth, As it is in heaven.
-Give us this day our daily bread.
-And forgive us our trespasses, As we forgive them that trespass against us.
-And lead us not into temptation ; But deliver us from evil.
+OUR Father who art in heaven, Hallowed be thy Name, Thy kingdom come, Thy will be done, in earth as it is in heaven.
+Give us this day our daily bread; And forgive us our trespasses, As we forgive them that trespass against us; And lead us not into temptation, But deliver us from evil.
 Amen.

 Minister.
-O Lord, save thy servants ;
+O Lord, save thy servants;

 Answer.
 That put their trust in thee.

 Minister.
 Send unto them help from above.

 Answer.
-And evermore mightily defend them.
+And evermore mightily defend

+them.